What are the testicles?

 When testicular cancer cells are viewed under the microscope there are two main types: seminoma and non-seminoma cells, which are quite different when observed.

-- Seminoma cells usually occur in men aged 25-45 but can also occur in men over 60, or at any age.
+- Seminoma cells usually occur in men aged 25-45 but can also at any age.
 This form of testicular cancer develops more slowly and is usually confined to the testes but lymph nodes may also be involved.

 - Non-Seminona cells are faster developing and will spread to other parts of the body.
 This type occurs more often in younger men in their late teens and early 20s.

 Testicular cancer is very treatable even when the cancer has spread beyond the testicle to other parts of the body.
-The 5-year survival rate for me diagnosed with testicular cancer if over 95%.
+The 5-year survival rate for me diagnosed with testicular cancer if over 95%, but early diagnosis is key.
+There may not be symptoms in the early stages.

-A number of symptoms may indicate possible testicular cancer.
+Testicular cancer may not cause any symptoms in the early stages but the following symptoms may indicate possible cancer.
 The most common is a painless swelling or lump in the testicle.
 Other less common symptoms include:

 - Any enlargement of a testicle